nicolaseguez/accounting-exercise/README.md

 Considering the scope of time, I wasn't able to do some things.

 * I used an older version of RxJS just as a convenience.
-* Frotend only shows the last 50 Deposits, neither pagination nor virtualized list was used.
+* Frotend only shows the last 100 Deposits, neither pagination nor virtualized list was used.
 * No linter.
 * No unit tests.
 * Queue processing time can still be optimized.
+* No loaders while we are waiting for data